edwinksl/ZotPlus.github.io/better-bibtex/export.md

 This is unavoidable at this stage.
 There is also not much in terms of documentation right now.
 To explain the sample
 above:

+* `this.item` is the current Zotero item being exported.
 * `this.fields` is the full list of fields that will be written out.
 If you modify this list, you modify the reference.
   It is an array that holds objects with these properties:
   * **name**, the name of the field